 GDPR – It was agreed to sign up via ICO

-Renew membership of OVW – The Clerk is to query cost based on the number of second homes in the area.
+Renew membership of OVW.
+Agreed; This was agreed.
+The Clerk is to query cost based on the number of second homes in the area.

 It was agreed to order an additional 5 memorial seats.